raspberrypi/documentation/configuration/wireless/access-point.md

 Now reboot the Raspberry Pi.

-There should now be a functioning bridge between the wireless LAN and the Ethernet connection on the Raspberry Pi, and any device associated with the Raspberry Pi access point will act as if it connected to the access point's wired Ethernet.
+There should now be a functioning bridge between the wireless LAN and the Ethernet connection on the Raspberry Pi, and any device associated with the Raspberry Pi access point will act as if it is connected to the access point's wired Ethernet.

 The `ifconfig` command will show the bridge, which will have been allocated an IP address via the wired Ethernet's DHCP server.
 The `wlan0` and `eth0` no longer have IP addresses, as they are now controlled by the bridge.
 It is possible to use a static IP address for the bridge if required, but generally, if the Raspberry Pi access point is connected to a ADSL router, the DHCP address will be fine.